 - Courses can be applied toward AWS recertification

 Why It Made the Cut: At just $19.99, the Udemy Certification in Welding Technology class is an excellent introduction to those considering the welding profession.

 Welding courses can cost thousands of dollars in tuition, which doesn’t make sense for anyone who wants to learn to weld but isn’t interested in becoming certified.
 Those looking to get started in welding on a budget will want to look no further than the online class aggregator Udemy, which offers an in-depth Certification in Welding Technology class at the low price of $19.99.
-Prospective students will want to know that the program is not accredited and therefore can’t be used for AWS certification.
+Prospective students will need to be aware that the program is not accredited and therefore can’t be used for AWS certification.